vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

     **IMPORTANT**: The upgrade script does not function if you have set the `VIC_MACHINE_THUMBPRINT` environment variable on the system on which you run the script.
 Delete the `VIC_MACHINE_THUMBPRINT` environment variable before running the script.
 - In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on the Desktop.
 - Obtain the vCenter Server certificate thumbprint.
-For information about how to obtain and verify the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).
+For information about how to obtain and verify the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **Procedure**